Surveys show that reading enjoyment drops more than 50% from Kindergarten to 4th grade. How can we encourage kids to read

 I’ve greatly increased the number of places I have books, and that has helped my children want to read more often.
 Try filling baskets and putting them in the three b’s; the bedroom, bathroom, and breakfast table.

 , and getting them to read will be as easy as putting something on a plate.
 You can make the snack a reward for stubborn, reluctant readers.

 8. Set Challenges and Rewards

 Take advantage of it.
 Although I don’t recommend reading solely on a device, it is a great way to motivate children to read!
-Most storybook apps have interactive features and activities that really engage readers!
+A lot of books have QR codes

 10. Party Time

 Celebrate the act of reading by throwing a book party!